We are committed to a voluntary nomination process to find a site for the National Radioactive Waste Management Facility (NRWMF).

 Our consultative committees in Kimba and Hawker act as conduits between the department and local communities.
 The Economic Working Groups aim to ensure the communities are best placed to maximise economic opportunities.

 You can have your say on the proposed facility by making a submission.
-The Minister will take public submissions into account when determining support for the facility.
+The Minister will be provided with all submissions received by the department by close of business 12 December 2019.

 Send your submissions to email@example.com or our postal address listed under Contact us.